thenorthsolution/Reciple/packages/create-reciple/assets/README.md

-# Introduction
+# Reciple

-Reciple is a discord.js command handler framework.
+Reciple is a discord.js command handler framework that just works.

 ## Reciple Modules

-Reciple scans the directory assigned in `reciple.yml` under `modules.modulesFolders` property. `modules.modulesFolders` can be the path of the folder of modules or glob pattern
+- Reciple scans the directory assigned in `reciple.yml` under `modules.modulesFolders` property.
+- `modules.modulesFolders` can be the path of the folder of modules or glob pattern

 ### Folder Structure